Arivald8/VCWatcher/README.md

     $ pip install -r requirements.txt
     ```

-3. Create a `.env` file in the root directory and add your OpenAI API key:
+3. Use `echo`, or manually create a `.env` file in the root directory to store your OpenAI API key:
     ```
     echo "API_KEY=your_openai_api_key" > .env
     ```